Guoyunf/Open-Sesame/README.md

 looking back at previous non‑zero measurements.
 If an error is detected during the pull phase, the state machine automatically retries the entire sequence up to three times before giving up.

+A high-level helper `open_door` combines this state machine with camera-based handle detection and coordinate transformation.
+The handle location can be obtained either by manually clicking in the camera image or by plugging in a vision model.
+Detected coordinates are converted from the camera frame to the robot's base frame via `Arm.target2cam_xyzrpy_to_target2base_xyzrpy`, and all poses are configured using values from `cfg/cfg_door_open.yaml`.